cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 In this case, we do not want the initializing chain to be stuck indefinitely in the `INITUPGRADE` step.
 Thus, the `ChannelUpgradeInitMsg` message will contain a `TimeoutHeight` and `TimeoutTimestamp`.
 The counterparty chain is expected to reject `ChannelUpgradeTryMsg` message if the specified timeout has already elapsed.

 A relayer must then submit an `ChannelUpgradeTimeoutMsg` message to the initializing chain which proves that the counterparty is still in its original state.
-If the proof succeeds, then the initializing chain shall also restore its original channel and cancel the upgrade.
+If the proof succeeds, then the initializing chain shall also restore its original channel to `OPEN` and cancel the upgrade.

 ```typescript
 function timeoutChannelUpgrade(